woodruffw/et/README.md

 Download the tarball, extract it somewhere, and run `mingw32-make` inside of that directory in CMD.exe.
 The `et.exe` binary will be left in "bin".

-*IMPORTANT*: Do not actually run the resulting `et` binary, as it *WILL* connect you to the default server and open your computer to attack.
+*IMPORTANT*: Do not actually run the resulting `et` binary, as it *WILL* open your computer to attack.

 ### Configuration